ag2816/TorontoWalks/README.md

 #### Stage 1: Prepare Data

+* Information on the Points of Interest are retrieved from the database and fed through the following steps
-* DataFrameMapper --> label binarizes Simple POI Type and build Century
+  * **DataFrameMapper** --> label binarizes Simple POI Type and build Century
-* Pipeline --> uses CountVectorizer to convert POI Architectural Style, Category and Name to vector with 0/1 for whether word is present or not.
+  * **Pipeline** --> uses **CountVectorizer** to convert POI Architectural Style, Category and Name to vector with 0/1 for whether word is present or not
-  * not every POI has a style or category
-  * don't want to present user with a hundred different checkboxes for possible architectural styles and categories --> prefer to let them type in their interests and try to find a match based on that
-  * Count Vectorizer -- removed digits, converted text to lowercase, and took top 5000 terms
+    * Count Vectorizer --> removed digits, converted text to lowercase, and took top 5000 terms
+* Why did I vectorize Architectural Style and Category (rather than leaving them as stand alone features)?
+  * In the approach I took, a style like "Beaux Arts" will be vectorized as "beaux" and "arts"
+  * There are pros and cons to each approach but I believe that this approach allows for more flexible matching on user interests and can be expanded to include additional information about the site included in the Name and Details.
+In addition, I didn't want to present the user with 50+ checkboxes for all the different architectural styles included in the database.
+This way, the user can enter their interests in free text and the tool will find both buildings that have "beaux" + "arts" but will also discover other "arts" related POIs

 #### Stage 2: Get user interests

-* user fills out form
-* create a vector with same columns and dimensions as for POIs above (feed through same trained pipeline)
+* After user fills out the form on the web page, this is converted to a vector with the same columns and dimensions as for POIs above (feed through same trained pipeline)

 #### Stage 3: Measure Similarity